Eileen Valentino Flaxman

 where he queues up, same time each day,

-except this day the wind’s icy intention
+only on this day the wind’s icy intention

 threatens to steal his hat and he feels